verifiera-ab/docker-wkhtmltopdf-service/README.md

 ## Build & Run

-HTTP: `docker build -t wkhtmltopdf . && docker run --rm -it -p 3000:3000 -e SECURE=false wkhtmltopdf`
+HTTP: `docker build -t wkhtmltopdf . && docker run --rm -it -p 3000:3000 -e SECURE=false pukkasoftware/wkhtmltopdf`

-HTTPS: `docker build -t wkhtmltopdf . && docker run --rm -it -p 3000:3000 -v $(pwd)/app/ssl:/app/ssl wkhtmltopdf`
+HTTPS: `docker build -t wkhtmltopdf . && docker run --rm -it -p 3000:3000 -v $(pwd)/app/ssl:/app/ssl -e AUTHENTICATION=username:password pukkasoftware/wkhtmltopdf`

 For security purposes, we do not embed the SSL certificates in the image.
 Instead, mount a volume containing a cert.pem and key.pem to `/app/ssl`

+Optionally enable HTTP basic auth using the AUTHENTICATION environment variable.
+Failure to auth will result in a 401 error.

 ## Usage